Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

-Figure \ref{fig:md17LCs} shows the MAE learning curves (top row) and MAE variances (bottom row) corresponding to the URS, FPS, and GGFPS sampling methods.
+Figure \ref{fig:md17LCs} shows the MAE learning curves (top row) and MAE variances (bottom row) for URS, FPS, PCov-FPS, PCov-CUR, and GGFPS.
 The results give credence to the observation that FPS poorly samples MD17 trajectories, as both the FPS mean predictive error and predictive variance are consistently higher than their URS counterparts.
 While the FPS mean errors all broadly converge with their corresponding URS errors at higher training set sizes, their variances do not.
-Additionally, at lower training set sizes, FPS predictive variances are up to an order of magnitude greater than predictive variances.
+Additionally, at lower training set sizes, FPS predictive variances are up to an order of magnitude greater than URS predictive variances.
+For completeness, we also report auxiliary PCov-FPS/PCov-CUR variants that incorporate \emph{force-label} information (rather than the standard energy-based definition) to provide a like-for-like supervised comparison (SI Figures~\ref{fig:SI_md17_pcov_force_labels_train_dists_n100} and \ref{fig:SI_md17_pcov_force_labels_lcs}.)

-In contrast, the GGFPS learning curves show lower predictive errors than URS across all training set sizes for every MD17 molecule.
-The GGFPS predictive variances are on average 7 times smaller than URS predictive variances for aspirin across all training set sizes, and 5, 2, 5, 3, and 2 times smaller for paracetamol, malonaldehyde, naphthalene, toluene, and uracil, respectively.
-The optimized GGFPS $\beta$ values are shown in SI Figure \ref{fig:SImd17betavals}.
+In contrast, the single-$B$ GGFPS learning curves show lower or equal predictive errors than the other sampling methods across all training set sizes for every MD17 molecule, while the $4B$ GGFPS MAEs are consistently the lowest.
+Single-$B$ GGFPS models show lower or equal predictive variance compared to the other samplers, while $4B$ GGFPS has up to a 5-fold reduction in variance beyond its single-$B$ counterpart.
+While both PCov-FPS and PCov-CUR typically improve upon FPS, PCov-FPS shows more consistent MAE and MAE variance reductions.

 It is intuitive that models trained on GGFPS training sets have lower predictive variances than their URS counterparts.
-Because the GGFPS training sets include more uncommon configurations, they therefore have fewer catastrophic errors.
-Less intuitive is the fact that GGFPS training sets result in lower mean prediction errors than URS training sets.
+Because the GGFPS training sets include more uncommon configurations, they have fewer catastrophic errors.
+Less intuitive is the fact that GGFPS training sets result in the same or lower mean prediction errors than URS training sets.
 The medium force norm configurations in the middle of the MD17 Boltzmann distributions comprise the vast majority of both the labeled and unlabeled (test) data.
 GGFPS drastically under-samples these configurations compared to URS, and (invoking the bias/variance tradeoff) one would expect a concurrent increase in GGFPS mean test error, even if the GGFPS test errors for rare configurations are, on average, lower.